-The club says the power-broker story is exaggerated
+The club says business is prohibited

 On its public history page, the Bohemian Club describes itself as a private men's club focused on literature, art, music, drama, and fellowship.
 The same page says one exaggerated notion is that the club is a gathering and decision-making place for national and international power brokers, and says conducting business is prohibited.